Checking vs Savings Accounts: All About the Differences

 • Savings accounts are low-risk, which means you are unlikely to lose money.
 Rather, you are likely to make money, thanks to interest, especially when that interest compounds.

 • Interest is a plus.
-Right now, interest rates are fairly low, often well under 1%, but at least you are earning something.
-And by shopping around for high-yield accounts, you may be able to get a better return without the volatility of investing in, say, stocks.
+By shopping around for high-yield accounts, you may be able to grow your money without the volatility of investing in, say, stocks.

-• Savings accounts are usually insured by the FDIC for up to $250,000 per account holder, per ownership category.
-In the unlikely event of your bank going out of business, you’d be covered.
+• Savings accounts are usually insured by the FDIC for up to $250,000 per account holder, per account ownership category, per insured institution.
+In the highly unlikely event of your bank going out of business, you’d be covered.
 What’s more, some banks participate in programs that extend the FDIC insurance to cover millions1.

 • Easy access is another plus.
 Unless term or time deposits, in which your money can be locked up for a specific period of time, savings accounts allow for easy withdrawal of your funds.